Suspect in 2 killings, high-speed chase was armed with stolen rifle from Vegas gun show, police say

 That's when the suspect encountered a white van pulling over to make room for the emergency vehicles.
 In an attempt to evade the growing number of officers chasing him, police said, the suspect shot the driver multiple times.

-Police dashcam video showed the suspect push the victim's motionless body out of the van and run him over as he raced off, stirring up a cloud of dust.
+Police dashcam video showed the suspect pushing the victim's motionless body out of the van and running him over as he raced off, stirring up a cloud of dust.

-Karen Lopez said her husband, 39-year-old Jerry Lopez, had just left for work as a driver for a medical linen supply company and was minutes away from their home when he was killed.
-Jerry Lopez was a father to seven children between the ages of 3 and 11.
+Karen Lopez said her husband, 39-year-old Gerardo “Jerry” Lopez-Martinez, had just left for work as a driver for a medical linen supply company and was minutes away from their home when he was killed.
+Lopez-Martinez was a father to seven children between the ages of 3 and 11, six of whom were adopted.

-With Davidson behind the wheel of Lopez's van, Yatomi said officers fired 53 rounds at the vehicle, striking the suspect multiple times.
+With Davidson behind the wheel of Lopez-Martinez's van, Yatomi said officers fired 53 rounds at the vehicle, striking the suspect multiple times.

 The van came to a stop a short time later.
 SWAT officers approached the van and discovered the suspect was dead.

-Note: This story has been updated to correct the spelling of the assistant sheriff's first name to Yasenia, not Yesenia.